 83 Chiswick High Rd, Chiswick, London W4 2EF, United Kingdom

-The café is run by two Americans, both called David, they bake their delicious cakes onsite in the kitchens under the café.
+The café is run by two Americans, both called David, who bake their delicious cakes onsite in the kitchens under the café.

 They serve a range of coffee, the Cuban in particular is a great choice, which includes brown sugar and butter mixture into about three shots of espresso then topped off with milk!
 You’ll be on the ceiling for hours after.